 Most listings are in the $40's per square foot per year.
 The Woods Corner submarket is going through a a rise in rates.
 In the last 3 months, the median rate increased $43 per sqft per year.

-Compared to the rest of the Greater Boston market, the Woods Corner submarket has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Greater Boston market, the Woods Corner region has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have been made available, which means spaces might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 29% of the available space in the Woods Corner are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 7 listings have come on the market, which means leases most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 157% of the available space in the Woods Corner are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 27,290 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are approximately 4 floors.
+Even though the median size is 12,550 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are close to 4 stories.
 Most buildings in this region were built in 1985 and are Class A.